arafato/azure-core-concepts-book/README.md

 >*Gotcha*
 >- The internal JSON representation of an Azure resource will usually include many more attributes than your original ARM-Template, since the internal representation is explicit.
 Many attributes have standard values or are only set and known at provision time such as resource identifiers.

+##### Tool Support
+Writing complex infrastructure setups "by hand" is possible but sometimes people end up writing their own ARM-Template generation tools to speed up things.
+Up to now, these companies haven't yet released their frameworks and tools.
+If they do, we will post the according links here.

+There is, however, already intellisense support for a wider range of different editors.
+We will look at them in section [Developer Tooling](#developer-tooling).

+Also there is a [free and commercial plugin](http://t4-editor.tangible-engineering.com/T4-Editor-Visual-T4-Editing.html) available for Visual Studio made by a German-based company [Tangible Engineering](http://www.tangible-engineering.com) that allows you to derive your ARM-Templates from a graphical model.

 ## Developer Tooling
 https://docs.microsoft.com/en-us/azure/storage/storage-azure-cli
 TODO: Portal, CLIs, SDKs, IDEs and according configuration